 Motivation has a major impact on the decisions salespeople take and the actions that follow.
 Consequently, a salesperson's intrinsic motivators, have a bearing on success which differs according to the role being fulfilled.

 The Sales Motivators assessment is dedicated to exploring and representing the intrinsic motivation aspects of sales competencies.

 If you need ways to measure sales competencies or want to create a sales competence model for training or assessment, we can help.
 Telephone +44 (0)1392 851500.
-We will be pleased to learn about your needs or talk through some options.
-Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.
+Alternatively, use the contact form here or send email to firstname.lastname@example.org.